wakeuplabs-io/cdp-escrow/README.md

 ### CDP Integration Points

-1. **Authentication**: Email/SMS login creates embedded wallets automatically
+1. **Authentication**: Email/SMS login creates embedded wallets automatically.
+We took leverage of ui provided by coinbase to get this running in no time.
+The related code can be found between [AccountManager](apps/www/src/components/account-manager.tsx) and the [CdpProvider](apps/www/src/providers/cdp.tsx)
-2. **Transaction Management**: CDP handles gas estimation and transaction broadcasting
-3. **Gas Sponsorship**: Sponsor transaction fees for users using Coinbase Smart Wallets
+2. **Gas Sponsorship**: Sponsor transaction fees for users using Coinbase Smart Wallets.
+You can see how to send transactions with sponsored gas in any hook at `hooks` that sends transactions like for [challenges](apps/www/src/hooks/challenges.tsx) or with [withdraw](apps/www/src/hooks/balance.tsx)
-4. **Onramp Integration**: Enable users to fund wallets directly with fiat currency
+3. **Onramp Integration**: Enable users to fund wallets directly with fiat currency.
+Generating an onramp url consists in creating a session token and opening the corresponding url.
+You can see how to do the former [here](apps/www/src/app/api/session/route.ts) and the latter [here](apps/www/src/components/account-manager.tsx)
-5. **Network Abstraction**: Seamless Base network integration with low fees

 ### Reward Distribution Logic